Once you have a business plan, name, and product or service, it’s time to select a place to do business from.

 Next, let's go over the basics of how a brick-and-mortar business can harness the power of mobile marketing to maximize branding and sales opportunities.

-Staff at the Pew Research organization found that 74 percent of smartphone users over the age of 18 are using location-based capabilities on their phones to get directions or find needed local information.
+Staff at the Pew Research organization found how to optimize for near me searches.
+They revealed that 74 percent of smartphone users over the age of 18 are using location-based capabilities on their phones to get directions or find needed local information.
 Search queries that include the keyword phrase "near me" have exploded in popularity.
 According to Google, users are performing 88 percent of all those "near me" searches on mobile devices.

 How your business could benefit from marketing via a mobile app